0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Cascade/Cascade.md

 ![dnspy-casc-exe](dnspy-casc-exe.jpg)

-it is: `c4scadek3y654321`
+it's `c4scadek3y654321`

-It seems that the `.exe` reads the encrypted password and decrypts using the `DecryptString` function before moving on to carry out its task.
+*Looking at the code,* it seems that the `.exe` reads the encrypted password from the database and decrypts it using the `DecryptString` function before moving on to carry out its tasks.

 ### AES-CBC-128 Decryption
-Adding the details we found into an online decryption tool (https://www.devglan.com/online-tools/aes-encryption-decryption), we get the plaintext: `w3lc0meFr31nd`
+*Adding the details we found into an* **online decryption tool** (https://www.devglan.com/online-tools/aes-encryption-decryption), we get the plaintext: `w3lc0meFr31nd`

 ![aes-cbc-128-decryption](aes-cbc-128-decryption.jpg)